- Reduce Bounce Rate

 It may also be useful to integrate links to external sites into the search, such as a redirect to the parcel tracking service of the parcel sender.

-Thesaurus settings in epoq Control Desk
+Thesaurus Settings in Epoq Control Desk

 Tip 3: Offer service for sold-out products